Volcán Barú: National park

 The volcano was declared Volcán Barú National Park in 1976, with an area of 14325 ha.
 It is a part of the Mesoamerican Biological Corridor.
 Fauna include the black guan, black-and-white hawk-eagle, Underwood's water mouse, volcano junco, wrenthrush, and yellow-thighed brushfinch.
 Over 250 species of birds have been identified within the park, and all five species of big cats live here as well.
 The national park protects a range of habitat, including humid montane forests, low humid montane forests, and montane rainforests.

 The park's most popular hiking trail is the Sendero Los Quetzales (Los Quetzales Trail), which connects Boquete with Cerro Punta and wraps around the side of the volcano.
 The trail takes around 6 hours to hike.
 There is another trail to the top of the volcano, but this is long, steep and strenuous.
-You can, however, see both the Pacific Ocean and Caribbean Sea from the summit on a clear day.
+There are also jeep tours that go to the summit if one doesn't want to hike.
+Both the Pacific Ocean and Caribbean Sea can be seen from the summit on a clear day.